boxine/pentf/README.md

 module.exports = {
     run,
-    description: 'pintf test example', // optional description for test reports, can be left out
+    description: 'pentf test example', // optional description for test reports, can be left out

     // You can skip the test in some conditions by defining an optional skip method:
     skip: config => config.env === 'prod',